 - Cover all children up to age 16 in all seating positions.

 - Be primary enforcement.

-- Require all children to be in age- and size-appropriate restraint systems (infant, child safety seat, booster seat).
+- Require all children to be in age- and size-appropriate restraint systems (rear-facing, forward-facing, booster seat).

 - Require children younger than 13 to be properly secured in rear seats (provided the vehicle has them), unless all available rear seats are in use by children younger than 13.